earthcube/geocodes/docs/machine_configuration.md

   * modify the treafik-data/traefik.yml
      *  [lets encrypt](https://doc.traefik.io/traefik/https/acme/),
         * (developers) set to use [staging environment](https://letsencrypt.org/docs/staging-environment/) server while testing

+If you are doing development, then leave the caServer uncommented.

+If produciton, comment the line as shown
 ```
    acme:
       # using staging for testing/development